MicrosoftDocs/azure-dev-docs/articles/java/ee/quarkus-with-microsoft-entra-id.md

 ## Clean up resources

 This article does not direct you to deploy your Quarkus app on Azure.
 There are no resources to clean up for the Quarkus app.
-You can follow the guidance referenced in the next section to deploy a Quarkus app on Azure and adapt it to this app.
+To deploy a Quarkus app on Azure, you can follow the guidance referenced in the next section.

 If you are done with the resources for this sample app, the steps in this section guide you to clean up the Entra ID resources.
 Removing unused Entra ID resources is an important security best practice.

 1. Remove the app registration you created by following the steps in [Remove an application registered with the Microsoft identity platform](/entra/identity-platform/howto-remove-app).
 You only need to follow the steps in the section **Remove an application authored by you or your organization**.
 1. The act of removing the app registration should also delete the enterprise application.
 For more information about deleting enterprise applications, see [Delete an enterprise application](/entra/identity/enterprise-apps/delete-application-portal).
+1. Delete the users you created by following the steps in [How to create, invite, and delete users](/entra/fundamentals/how-to-create-delete-users).

 ## Next steps